ChipsAni/Sonic-MoonLight-Package/README.md

 # Sonic-MoonLight-Package-Engine
-A redirect modification to the Open Source Engine: "Sonic Ring Engine"
+A redirect modification of the Open Source Engine: "Sonic Ring Engine"
-Which features bug fixes, additional content and more.
+Which features general bug fixes, additional content and more.

 # **Made By: Sonic Sunshine Team**

-As The SMPE IS Open Sourced, it will not feature most of the content I've made for it.
+SMPE IS Open Sourced, but it will not feature most of the mods since some of them are "Sunshine Team Exclusive"

+Game breaking bugs, Better Mechanics and etc. WILL be open sourced.
+NO MATTER WHAT.

 # SMPE Guide: